-When it comes to welding, the salaries vary a lot.
+When it comes to welding, salaries vary a lot.
 It all depends on how skilled you are and how far you are willing to travel.
-Local jobs typically don’t pay much or require a lot of skill.
-On the other hand if a student learns to weld pipe and is willing to travel then the salaries are almost too good to be true.
-As a welder your career is what you make of it.
-You can earn as little as $20,000.00 a year or you can take your career seriously and shot for the top.
+Local welding jobs typically don't pay much or require a lot of skill.
+On the other hand, if a student learns to weld pipe and is willing to travel then the salaries are almost too good to be true.
+As a welder, your career is what you make of it.
+You can earn as little as $20,000.00 a year and live in poverty or you can take your career seriously and shot for the top.
 Welding is a career choice that rewards those who want to be the best and are willing to travel the world to earn top dollar.

 Green collar jobs are where the energy industry is going.
 There is a need for alternative energy sources but at the moment nobody knows what source of green energy will be the winner.
 The Union of Concerned Scientists had this to say about alternative energy sources.

 "No single solution can meet our society's future energy needs.
 The answer lies instead in a family of diverse energy technologies that share a common thread: they do not deplete our natural resources or destroy our environment.
 Renewable energy technologies tap into natural cycles and systems, turning the ever-present energy around us into usable forms."

 As a welder, it does not matter what energy sources will be the winner.
 Welders are going to be needed no matter what is built as long as it is made of metal.
 The safest bet for a green-collar job is welding because no matter what technology is developed welding is needed to make it a reality.